 Miniature train rides: for everyone in the family, just $2 per person.
 Children 2 and under ride free with the purchase of an adult ticket.
 Be sure to bring your camera for this highlight of the Festival!

 Hot Chocolate is available every night of the Festival for only $2/cup!
 It’s just the thing to sip while standing beside an open bonfire enjoying the lights of the Festival!

-Bonfires: Speaking of bonfires, we have two of them, thanks to our sponsors Excel Homes and Ramada Inn and Suites Airdrie.
+Bonfires: Speaking of bonfires, we have two of them, thanks to our sponsor Excel Homes.